The Best Node.js Libraries for Web Scraping in 2024

 In addition, Node.js is easy to learn if you know how to handle JavaScript or CSS.
 Also, it requires writing less code compared to other programming languages like Ruby when scraping dynamic elements.
 You can access most tools via npm (Node Package Manager), simplifying installation.

 Since Node.js is a popular choice for web scraping, you’ll find that most libraries or frameworks have large communities for support.
+Many of these communities actively contribute to library updates and troubleshooting, ensuring you have access to the latest features and fixes.
 So, even though it’s not as beginner-friendly as the Python programming language, you won’t lack answers.

 However, I wouldn’t say that Node.js tools are best for scraping static websites because you’ll need to put in a bit more effort than with Python.